The Do Not Call list was supposed to stop telemarketing calls.

 "I have registered my home phone, I have registered my cell phone, but they still call," she said.

-Of course, scammers won't honor the Do Not Call list.
+scammers won't honor the Do Not Call list.
 They couldn't care less.
 So you may get calls about "lowering your credit card interest rates" even if you are on the list.

 So what can you do?